 This portion of the verse emphasizes the surety Paul must have possessed relative to the Ephesian believers’ salvation, all of which provide the basis for properly addressing the five behavioral matters that follow.
 The following characteristics are necessary to maintain unity amongst believers—of those called of God:

-Paul’s first descriptor in verse 2 that leads to corporate unity among other believers is humility.
-The passage reads “with all humility.…” Those who profess faith in Jesus Christ ought to be characterized by humility.
+Paul’s first descriptor in verse 2 that leads to corporate unity amongst other believers is humility.
+The passage reads with all humility.… Those who profess faith in Jesus Christ ought to be characterized by humility.
 For believers to understand and properly manifest biblical humility, they must grasp the broader theological context of the subject.
 Wishful thinking says, “Be humble” and expect someone to step down several notches from whatever degree of superbity he possesses.
-For believers, humility stems from a clear understanding of the fact that they are the Bride of Christ.
+For believers, humility stems from a clear understanding of the fact that they are the bride of Christ.

 At first glance without any explanation, this thought might seem confusing or disjoined.
 Allow me to illustrate.
-Paul will state later in Ephesians that God’s ultimate desire for the corporate body of believers is something much greater than unity for the sake of unity, i.e., “that He might present her to Himself a glorious church to Himself, not having spot or wrinkle or any such thing, but that she should be holy and without blemish” (Ephesians 5:27 NKJV).
+Paul will state later in Ephesians that God’s ultimate desire for the corporate body of believers is something much greater than unity for the sake of unity, i.e., that He might present her to Himself a glorious church, not having spot or wrinkle or any such thing, but that she should be holy and without blemish (Ephesians 5:27 NKJV).

-In Colossians 1:22 Paul further conveys this same thought: “yet He has now reconciled you in His fleshly body through death, in order to present you before Him holy and blameless and beyond reproach.”
-In essence then, God is preparing a Bride for Christ, which is the Church, whereas in the Old Testament (OT) Israel is pictured as the wife of the Lord (cf. Isaiah 54:5; Jeremiah 3:14; and Hosea 2:19, 20).
-In the NT, the Church is seen as the Bride of Christ, Christ Himself being the bridegroom (cf. Mark 2:20).
+In Colossians 1:22 Paul further conveys this same thought: yet He has now reconciled you in His fleshly body through death, in order to present you before Him holy and blameless and beyond reproach.
+In essence then, God is preparing a bride for Christ, which is the Church, whereas in the OT Israel is pictured as the wife of the Lord (cf. Isaiah 54:5; Jeremiah 3:14; and Hosea 2:19, 20).
+In the NT, the Church is seen as the bride of Christ, Christ Himself being the bridegroom (cf. Mark 2:20).
 The significance of this beautiful picture is further portrayed in the book of Revelation regarding the second coming of Christ with His Church.
 Note that in the following passages: